param-khakhar/param-khakhar.github.io/books.md

 layout: page
 ---

 This is a live page and would contain my reviews of the books which I've read.
-Please DM me for other interesting books!
+I am open for book recommendations.
 I used to read books, when I was younger but discontinued due to other interests.
 However, the time at which this article is written resulted in resumption of this activity :P.

+### 2024
+- **Same as Ever** by *Morgan Housel*

+### 2023
+- **Atomic Habbits** by *James Clear*

 ### 2022